epfl-ada/ada-2024-project-supercoolteamname2024/README.md

   - *Identify "power voters" using centrality measures (e.g., PageRank, Betweenness).*

 - **Community Detection**
-  - *Use algorithms like Louvain method to find clusters within the voting network.*
+  - *Use algorithms like KKN or Louvain method to find clusters within the voting network.*
   - *Examine voting trends within and between clusters.*

 ### Temporal Analysis